gaps-closure/build/apps/sync/.solution/README.md

   - From the Android VM, browse to jaga:8000 and click the .apk.
   - Follow prompts to allow permissions in teh process and install the app.

+## UID Deconflict
+Because we are running the application in VMs, the device's serial number does not get picked up by the ATAK app.
+Therefore we have to manually change the uuid in the device used to denote the location of the client.
+This is done as such:
+1. Type alt-left-arrow on the keyboard to switch to terminal interface on android.
+2. `cd /data/data/com.atakmap.app/shared_prefs`
+3. `vi com.atakmap.app_preferences.xml`
+4. Change the line with "bestDeviceUID" to a unique identifier after searching for UID (typing '/' then UID)
+5. Save (:wq)
+6. Type alt-left to return to android

 # Start TAKy
 ```